Understanding React Hook at a Glance

 // runs only on first render

 As we can see, this snippet runs only on the first render when a component is mounted.
-After the component mount, useEffect does not run because we have provided dependencies as an empty array so it will run only the first render. but still, this is not what we want exactly, This means in real-time projects we need to fetch data and update it at some particular time or suppose that we want that use effect to perform tasks only when there are changes in the dependencies array here is the solution given below.
+After the component mount, useEffect does not run because we have provided dependencies as an empty array so it will run only the first render. but still, this is not what we want exactly, this means in real-time projects, we need to fetch data and update it at some particular time or suppose that we want to use effect to perform tasks only when there are changes in the dependencies array here is the solution given below.

 useEffect(() => {